|LANGREITER.COM plain, simple|

 The more I read about Tinderbox, the more I like it: "Tinderbox has Agents that constantly scan your hypertext, collecting notes that match their criteria.
 An agent might collect all the recent notes, or all the notes marked as urgent, or look for notes about aardvarks.
 Agents help automatically organize your notes."

 "Tinderbox is a personal content management assistant.
 It helps you gather ideas and notes.
 It helps you organize and understand them.
 And it helps you share them.
 The personal aspect of Tinderbox is very important.
+It doesn't organize ideas for the enterprise; they've got to be your ideas, first.
+It doesn't scoop up content and repackage it; it helps you say that you want to say.
 Your data is yours, and it's always right there with you; no delays, no downtime.
 And since Tinderbox files are XML, you don't need to worry about getting at your own ideas."

 Now I'm convinced: Tinderbox will probably be the hottest/most inspiring thing in Personal Publishing in the next few months.